 Other Specified and Unspecified Bipolar Disorders

-When someone shows symptoms of bipolar disorder that don’t exactly fit into the above categories, they may be diagnosed with an unspecified form.
+When someone shows symptoms of bipolar disorder that do not exactly fit into the above categories, they may be diagnosed with an unspecified form.
 These cases still require attention and can be just as disruptive as more defined types of bipolar.

 Signs You Might Have Bipolar Disorder

 Recognizing bipolar disorder can be tricky, especially when symptoms overlap with substance use.
-Often, individuals don’t notice the hypomanic or manic phases because they may feel energized or euphoric, making the depressive states that follow even more confusing.
-That’s why it is important to seek specialized bipolar disorder treatment in Michigan that can help accurately identify and address both conditions.
+Often, individuals do not notice the hypomanic or manic phases because they may feel energized or euphoric, making the depressive states that follow even more confusing.
+That is why it is important to seek specialized bipolar disorder treatment in Michigan that can help accurately identify and address both conditions.

 Here are common signs that may suggest the presence of bipolar disorder: